Skip to main content

 First, as an intrepid explorer, you must come to terms with today's world, which you have no control over, that mandates your experience, like it or not.
 You must be flexible and able to adapt to rapidly changing situations, from freeway traffic patterns to accidents, road construction, and, frankly, drivers who cannot back a truck with a grotesque, overly sized motor home attached.
 So, my friends, a positive frame of mind is essential as you begin your Wilderness adventure.

-For Brendan and I, it began that first day.
+For Brendan and me, it began that first day.
 Of course, it was Labor Day weekend.
 And we did NOT have a reservation for our first night in a public campground at ~9,000 feet.
 As a last-ditch option, we were considering sleeping parked along the roadside in the back of the truck.
-We live at sea level in Vista/Encinitas, and starting at the trailhead at such a high elevation is rather painful.
-Headaches, nausea, and an inability to breathe.
+We live at sea level in Vista/Encinitas, and starting at the trailhead at such a high elevation is rather painful: headaches, nausea, and an inability to breathe.

 "Don't worry; let's see what comes up?"

-In Little Lakes Valley, there are public campgrounds that are first-come-first-serve.
-Our goal is to arrive early afternoon—the drive is estimated at nearly six hours.
+In Little Lakes Valley, there are public campgrounds that are first-come-first-served.
+Our goal is to arrive early afternoon—the drive is estimated to take nearly six hours.

 "You know what this means; we must be on the road by 6:30 a.m. at the latest."